PythonCharmers/maxentropy/README.md

 The code is currently in pre-release while being refactored to use the `scikit-learn` estimator interface.

-## Goal
+## Purpose

 This package helps you to construct a probability distribution (Bayesian prior) from prior information that you encode as generalized moment constraints.

-You can use either the maximum entropy principle to find the flattest distribution that meets your constraints, or the closely related principle of minimum divergence to find the "closest" model to your prior model that also satisfies your additional constraints.
+You can use it to either:

+1. find the flattest distribution that meets your constraints, using the maximum entropy principle (discrete distributions only)

+2. or find the "closest" model to a given prior model (in a KL divergence sense) that also satisfies your additional constraints.

 ## Background